pulumi/examples/aws-ts-eks-hello-world/README.md

 1. After 10-15 minutes, your cluster will be ready, and the kubeconfig JSON you'll use to connect to the cluster will be available as an output.

-    As part of the update, you'll see a few new objects in the output such as: a `Namespace` in Kubernetes to deploy into, and a `Deployment` resource for the NGINX app.
+    As part of the update, you'll see some new objects in the output: a `Namespace` in Kubernetes to deploy into, a `Deployment` resource for the NGINX app, and a LoadBalancer `Service` to publicly access NGINX.

     Pulumi understands which changes to a given cloud resource can be made in-place, and which require replacement, and computes the minimally disruptive change to achieve the desired state.

     ```
     ...

-    + deploymentName: "helloworld-58jkmc7c"
+    + deploymentName : "helloworld-58jkmc7c"
     ...
     + namespaceName  : "helloworld-xaldhgca"
+    + serviceHostname: "a71f5ab3f2a6e11e3ac39200f4a9ad5d-1297981966.us-west-2.elb.amazonaws.com"
+    + serviceName    : "helloworld-3fc2uhh7"
     ```

     To access your new Kubernetes cluster using `kubectl`, we need to setup the